Welcome to Worms Alive

 The most popular fishing worms are the European Nightcrawlers.
 They are larger, have thicker skins (so stay on the hook longer), and are more active under water than most other worms.
 They can also handle brackish water and very cold water.

 I’ve heard time and time again from different fishermen: “European Nightcrawlers catch more fish!”

 Click here to watch a video on rigging live worms for fishing.

 Feeding your pets

-If your pets are large enough, then Nightcrawlers are the best option.
-I’ve not heard of any worm predators turning their nose up at them.
-Nightcrawlers are a particular favourite of Axolotls.
+Worm eating pets love European Nightcrawlers… I’ve not heard of any worm predators turning their nose up at them.
+Euros are a particular favourite of Axolotls.

-Red Wigglers are a very popular worm amongst the smaller worm predators, but they have a slightly bitter taste that some predators do not like.
-Other pets that love to eat worms include: birds, turtles, fish, snakes, rats, bearded dragons and other reptiles.
+Other pets that love to eat Euros include: birds, turtles, fish, snakes, rats, bearded dragons and other reptiles.

 Worms Alive Traralgon – Live worms for all occasions.